Sp3ct3R-00000011/Terrorism-Analysis-and-finding-Insights-Application/README.md

 •	Map Tool to generate a scatter Geo Map with markers for attacks happened.
 •	Chart Tool to show stacked line graph pictures of the frequency of attacks in every year.
 •	User can change data dependent on year slider in both Map and Chart Tool.

+For any query or support, email me at :- sammysid97@gmail.com